ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   auditor
-    Whether a user should have auditor privileges for the group it is connected to.
+    Whether the user should have auditor privileges for the connected group.

     | **required**: False
     | **type**: bool